MicrosoftEdge/MSEdgeExplainers/EyeDropper/explainer.md

 ## Solution
 The API will enable web developers to incorporate an eyedropper in their web applications.
 The eyedropper would allow the developer to access the hex value (of the form `#RRGGBB`) of a user specified pixel.

-Since the representation of color on the web is in transition and the [Color on the Web Community Group](https://w3c.github.io/ColorWeb-CG) is already working on better representing colors, to avoid competing with other effors this API will initially provide a single color string which is gamut mapped to the sRGB color space.
+Since the representation of color on the web is in transition and the [Color on the Web Community Group](https://w3c.github.io/ColorWeb-CG) is already working on better representing colors, to avoid competing with other efforts this API will initially provide a single color string which is gamut mapped to the sRGB color space.
 It is expected that a color object will be the primary mechanism by which authors will access sampled color data in the future and that it will have the facilities to map between color spaces.

 ### Web IDL
 ```